Timeline of What Happens When You Give Up Alcohol

 - SMART Recovery (a science-based mutual aid support charity).
 It does not include alcohol detox

-If you or a loved one need help to stop drinking, safe and effective treatment is widely available and quick to access.
+If you or a loved one need help giving up alcohol, safe and effective treatment is widely available and quick to access.

-Detox Plus UK provide CQC registered private alcohol detox and rehabilitation treatment worldwide, applying approved evidence-based treatment methods and pharmacological advanced medications for alcohol addiction.
+Detox Plus UK provide CQC registered private alcohol detox and rehabilitation treatment worldwide, applying approved evidence-based treatment methods for alcohol addiction.

 We will not only help you to stop drinking safely, but we can also provide a bespoke alcohol rehabilitation programme that will help you to stay sober in the long term and create the life you never thought possible.